rebelsky/sams-assorted-musings-reflections/intro-datacsci.md

 ---

+[1] This musing was written in Fall 2017.
+"Next semester" refers to spring 2018.

-[1] And by "they", I mean the students who take it next semester.
+[2] And by "they", I mean the students who take it [3] next semester.

+[3] By "it", I mean CSC 151, our introductory course [4].

+[4] Due to the wonders of the Interweb, it may be that "it" might also mean "students in _Lighting the Page_, Grinnell's innovative course on literary analysis in a digital world".

 ---

 *Version 1.0 of 2017-09-21.*

+*Version 1.1 of 2018-02-06.*